 Description: To develop in the apprentice, the ability to read and interpret engineering drawings and schematics.

 Description: This course introduces the student to the basic knowledge of electrical and electronic theory, electrical components and circuits, electrical safety and application.

 Description: This course will develop in the apprentice, knowledge of safety legislation, lock-out and isolation procedures, protective clothing and equipment, confined space procedures, housekeeping rules, fire, electrical and chemical hazards.
 Also, skill in the selection, safe use and care of the cutting and non-cutting tools used in the trade; as well as units of measurement used in the trade, and skill in the use of measuring devices.

 Description: This course is to develop in the apprentice knowledge of the principles of cutting and the relationship between speeds and feeds during the various machining operations.

 Description: This course is to develop in the apprentice knowledge of ferrous and non-ferrous metals, basic heat treatment procedures, and knowledge and applications of fasteners.
 Also skill in the selection, safe use and care of the cutting and non-cutting tools used in the trade; as well as types, properties and applications of lubricants.

 |MILL1330||Rigging & Hoisting

-Description: To develop in the apprentice, the knowledge of correct lifting and hoisting procedures and the safe use of all equipment
+Description: In this course the apprentice will develop their knowledge of correct lifting and hoisting procedures and the safe use of all equipment.